mhaythornthwaite/Freshwater_Fish_Prediction/README.md

 ## Aims and Objectives

-The objective of this study was to train a network that could identify species of British freshwater fish on RGB images.
+The objective of this study is to train a network that can identify species of British freshwater fish on RGB images.
 The image may contain anything (people, animals etc.) providing there is only one species of fish present.
 No set accuracy is defined for success, rather the study aims to understand what can be achieved with limited data and the best approach to take in this scenario.

 ## Data Collection & Preparation